Audio Networks Intro

 • Control Data: Set up and monitor the system.
 Less real-time constraint.

-• In Milan, a Stream is used to send data from a source to a destination.
+• In Milan AVB, a Stream is used to send data from a source to a destination.
 Stream formats are defined by the Milan specification.
 All Streams are multicast, meaning they do not consume additional bandwidth if connected to multiple destinations.

-Consider the following scenario: A microphone is connected to a stagebox.
-The stagebox transmits digital audio to the mixing console.
-The transmission often uses an audio network, as illustrated in the following Figure.
+Consider the following scenario: A microphone is connected to a stage box.
+The stage box transmits digital audio to the mixing console.
+The transmission often uses an audio network, as illustrated Fig. 1.

 Fig. 1: Exemplary stage setup that includes all relevant components for an audio network

-The connection between the stagebox and the mixing console is made with network cables.
-It is a common practice to use a redundant connection featuring a Primary (Fig. 1, No. 3) and Secondary (Fig. 1, No. 4) port to enhance operational security.
+The connection between the stage box and the mixing console is made with network cables.
+It is a common practice to use a redundant connection featuring a Primary (Fig. 1, No. 3) and Secondary (Fig. 1, No. 4) port (labeled with P/S) to enhance operational security.
 The redundant connection is an optional feature and might not always be provided by a networked audio device.

 The Secondary port “mirrors” the data Primary port.
 The description in the following will not distinguish between the two ports.